Key takeaways

 How to consolidate retirement accounts

 Keeping track of your retirement accounts can be a challenge.
-Following these four steps can help you feel more in control.
+Following these five steps can help you feel more in control.

 Disclosures